 User refers to anyone who accesses the MechGen system, and also how they are represented within MechGen.
-Although there are different types of users, unless otherwise specified, this document refers to non-administrative MechGen users who have created user accounts using the web interface as discussed in Section 2.
-MechGen user accounts are available online to anyone without cost and the need to provide personal information, though it is necessary to have an account and password so that the multi-user MechGen system can distinguish between different users, who could be accessing it at the same time, and it is necessary to obtain authorization to fully utilize the system (see Section 99.3).
+Although there are different types of users (see below), unless otherwise specified, this document refers to non-administrative MechGen users who have created user accounts using the web interface as discussed in Section 2.
+MechGen user accounts can be created online by anyone without cost and the need to provide personal information.
+It is necessary to have an account and password so that the multi-user MechGen system can distinguish between different users, who could be accessing it at the same time, and it is necessary to obtain authorization to fully utilize the system (see Section 9.3).
 Each user is assigned a different reactor, which is the programming object that processes the commands and manages the reactants created by that user.